How to Find Equity Investors: Everything You Need to Know

 Having a business plan can increase your chances of seeing your business succeed.
 If you are approaching banks, government agencies, or venture capital, you will most likely be required to have a business plan.
 Writing a business plan gives you an opportunity to research the markets and prepare projections, which is valuable in itself.

 If you need help with understanding how to find equity investors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.